oulib-swc/2019-12-18-ou-swc/index.md

 collaborative_notes: "https://pad.carpentries.org/2019-12-18-ou-swc"           # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite: 83864764769          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

-{% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}
 HEADER